No. 14 - Ministers in the Senate

 Ministers in the Senate have been censured for matters such as misleading the Senate, failing to answer questions on notice within the stipulated time limit, maladministration of a department, and refusing to produce documents in compliance with an order of the Senate.
 In addition to censure motions, the Senate may conduct inquiries into ministerial conduct.

 Senator the Hon.
-Stephen Conroy, Minister for Broadband, Communications and the Digital Economy, answering a question during question time, 2010
+Fiona Nash, Assistant Minister for Health, answering a question during question time, 2013

 Back to top